vertica/VerticaPy/docs/source/examples_business_movies.rst

 Movies Scoring and Clustering
 ==============================

-This example uses the 'filmtv_movies' dataset to evaluate the quality of the movies and create clusters of similar movies.
+This example uses the ``filmtv_movies`` dataset to evaluate the quality of the movies and create clusters of similar movies.
 You can download the Jupyter notebook `here <https://github.com/vertica/VerticaPy/blob/master/examples/business/movies/movies.ipynb>`_.

 The columns provided include: